survivejs/webpack-book/manuscript/techniques/05_deploying.md

 ## Resolving `output.publicPath` Dynamically

-If you don’t know `publicPath` beforehand, it’s possible to resolve it based on the environment like this:
+If you don't know `publicPath` beforehand, it's possible to resolve it based on the environment like this:

 1. Set `__webpack_public_path__ = window.myDynamicPublicPath;` in the application entry point and resolve it as you see fit.
 2. Remove `output.publicPath` setting from your webpack configuration.